 I’d forgotten how quick and easy this powerful blender can turn fresh fruits and vegetables into healthy tasty soups and sorbets.
 So, I’ve relocated the recipe book to the kitchen, where I can refer to it more often.

 If you don’t have a Vitamix you can make this squash soup with a regular blender and/or food processor and then heat it on the stove.
+According to my calculations each serving has just 70 calories + 2 Weight Watchers Points Plus.

 - 2 cups chicken broth